 This school is unusual in that we not only cater for students in the mainstream setting, who have additional needs but we also have an Enhanced Resource Provision on site.
 We have experience of meeting the needs of students with disabilities and the building is fully accessible.
+Our admissions are managed by Derbyshire County Council.
+Parents of students with an existing Education, Health and Care plan have the opportunity to consider a range of provision on transition to secondary school and should work with the Local Authority to find the best provision for their child.
+The Local Authority must agree your child’s placement and parents should contact the SEN section, County Hall, Matlock DE4 3AG email@example.com to discuss this.

 In the mainstream setting we aim to meet the needs of all students and ensure that they make the best progress of which they are capable.
 All teachers are responsible for the progress of all of the students they teach.
 All teachers are expected to make reasonable adjustments in their teaching and to differentiate their teaching and materials according to the needs of the students in their class.
 This is the basic “quality first” expectation of teachers in the school.